guoyu07/Primary-Vagrant/README.md

 ### Debugging Code ###

-Primary Vagrant comes pre-configured with two awesome tools for helping debug your code.
+Ouroboros comes pre-configured with two awesome tools for helping debug your code.
 The first is [Xdebug](http://xdebug.org/) and the second is [PHP_Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer) (which comes complete with the [WordPress coding standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) already pre-configured).
 While configuration is dependant on the code editor you use here are some notes that might help you get started with them.

 * Xdebug uses VAGRANT_DEBUG as its IDE key
 * Many modern tools will let you access both of these tools easily with just a bit of configuration.
 For example, [here's a great post on using remote debugging in PHPStorm.](http://blog.jetbrains.com/phpstorm/2015/07/remote-tools-via-remote-php-interpreters-in-phpstorm-9/)